fingerprintjs/fingerprintjs/readme.md

 You can also join our [Discord server](https://discord.gg/ad6R2ttHVX) to ask questions, share feedback, and connect with other developers.

-If you require private support for FingerprintJS, please email us at [oss-support@fingerprint.com](mailto:oss-support@fingerprint.com).
+If you require private support for FignerprintJS, please email us at [oss-support@fingerprint.com](mailto:oss-support@fingerprint.com).

 ## Contributing